margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Childlike memories of light, dancing, and merriment last forever.
 No hurt can reach the child within, we all express this sweet, childlike innocence.

+## Healing, It Starts at Home ##
+"'Twas Love Who Traced a Bow of Promise on the Cloud" The Full Promise Came

+Healing, it starts at home
+with life and love
+It expands out into the community that unfolds forever and ever in love, one remain
+Thank you for your structure, and overlapping spheres, oh Lord, You manitain our spheres as the stars that shine
+Thank you, God, for always being with us.

 ## The Sound of Silence ##
 The sound of silence is so grand, so great, so beautiful.
 In the silence, I can hear the greatest music, the greatest song of all.